ieddie217/NMO/README.md

 # NMO

-Basic intro to numerical methods for optimization problems
+This is a basic introduction to different numerical methods used to optimize problems that I learned in CSC466.